 Maliyamungu Gift Muhande: Kobikisa is supported by The New York Community Trust’s Edward and Sally Van Lier Fund; Hartfield Foundation; Milton and Sally Avery Arts Foundation; New York City Council District 34; New York State Council on the Arts and the New York State Legislature; and William Talbott Hillman Foundation.

 Additional support has been provided by San Francisco Foundation; Living Ritual; Robert Baker & Marcia Hecht; and Ada Tolla, LOT-EK.

 By visiting ISCP, you agree to abide by the following health and safety policies.
 Please make sure to plan ahead for your visit.

-- Four visitors are allowed in the galleries at a time, and appointments are required.
-Please write to email@example.com to schedule an appointment.
+- Appointments are required.
+Please write to firstname.lastname@example.org to schedule an appointment.

 - Masks or face coverings are strongly recommended but not mandatory.